poinch/poinch/README.md

 - 🌱 Learning all about **Open Source**
 - 💬 Ping me about **Development**, **Design**, **Thinking**
 - 📫 Reach me: [Linkedin](https://www.linkedin.com/in/stefano-visentin-poinch/)
-- 🏸 Hobby : I'm a huge fan of Padel
+- 🏸 Hobby : I'm a huge fan of Tennis & Padel